21+ fun things to do in Dartmouth with kids

 Have fun at Woodlands Family Theme Park

-If you’re looking for a full family day out during your visit to South Devon then Woodlands Family Theme Park must be on your bucket list of things to do in Dartmouth.
-The park is packed with opportunities for kids tire themselves out indoors and outside with adventure playgrounds, giant soft play areas and thrill rides.
+If you’re looking for a full family day out during your visit to South Devon then Woodlands Family Theme Park must be on your bucket list.
+It’s also a great things to do in Dartmouth when it’s raining as it has a lot of indoor play areas.
+The park is packed with opportunities for kids tire themselves out with adventure playgrounds, giant soft play areas and thrill rides.
 Young kids will also enjoy the farm, splash pool and slides.
 There’s always seasonal events during the school holidays.
 We can recommend a visit to the grotto at Christmas, the monster house at Halloween and the Easter Bunny’s Warren.

 Discover local heritage at Dartmouth Museum